balena-io/docs/pages/reference/OS/overview.md

 ## Stateless and Read-Only rootFS

-\{{ $names.os.upper \}} comes with a read-only root filesystem, so we can ensure our host OS is stateless, but we still need some data to be persistent over system reboots.
+BalenaOS comes with a read-only root filesystem, so we can ensure our host OS is stateless, but we still need some data to be persistent over system reboots.
 We achieve this with a very simple mechanism, i.e. bind mounts.

-\{{ $names.os.upper \}} contains a partition named `resin-state` that is meant to hold all this persistent data.
+BalenaOS contains a partition named `resin-state` that is meant to hold all this persistent data.
 Inside we populate a Linux filesystem hierarchy standard with the rootfs paths that we require to be persistent.
 After this partition is populated, we are ready to bind mount the respective rootfs paths to this read-write location, thus allowing different components (e.g. `journald`, when persistent logging is enabled) to be able to write data to disk.

 A diagram of our read-only rootfs can be seen below:

-## \{{ $names.os.upper \}} Yocto Composition
+## BalenaOS Yocto Composition

-\{{ $names.os.upper \}} is composed of multiple \[Yocto]\[yocto] layers.
+BalenaOS is composed of multiple \[Yocto]\[yocto] layers.
 The Yocto Project build system uses these layers to compile balenaOS for the various [supported devices](../../../reference/hardware/devices/).
 Below is an example from the \[Raspberry Pi family]\[raspberry-pi-conf].

 **Note:** Instructions for building your own version of balenaOS are available \[here]\[yocto-build].